You can book a dangerous goods vehicle (ADR) inspection from 4 July 2020 - but you can still apply for a waiver if you have an MOT exemption.

 This page tells you about the suspension of ADR annual inspections due to coronavirus (COVID-19).
 It will be updated if anything changes.

-From 4 July 2020, lorry, bus or trailer annual tests (MOT) and ADR annual inspections will restart.
+From 4 July 2020, lorry, bus or trailer annual tests (MOT) and ADR annual inspections restarted.

-However, if you’ve been issued a 3-month MOT exemption, and you do not get your vehicle tested, you must apply for a waiver to continue transporting dangerous goods.
+However, if you’ve been issued an MOT exemption, and you do not get your vehicle tested, you must apply for a waiver to continue transporting dangerous goods.

-Your vehicle is eligible for a waiver if it’s registered in Great Britain (England, Scotland and Wales), you’ve been issued a 3-month MOT exemption, and it either:
+Your vehicle is eligible for a waiver if it’s registered in Great Britain (England, Scotland and Wales), you’ve been issued an MOT exemption, and it either:

 - has a current ADR1C dangerous goods certificate which expires on or after 21 March 2020